nus-cs2103-AY2223S2/ip/docs/README.md

 ### `event` - Add an event task with time period

 Add an event task with the starting date and ending date into the task list.

+Format of input: event 'task description' /from 'start date' /to 'end date'

+Date in this format: YYYY-MM-DD (eg. 2023-10-10)

 Example of usage: